MBoretto/easy-qr-scan-bot/README.md

 ## Issues
 - Seems to me that the Haptic Feedback is not working, also I don't feel any difference between styles
+- `onEvent('popupClosed', afunction )` I coundn't menage to make it work with parameters